simplworld/simpl.world.website/_docs/services/modelservice/scopes.md

 this does not occur in practice.
 Each Scenario Scope object has a single parent -- either a RunUser or a World.

 The `modelservice.games` module provides all the base classes to build this tree.
-Each of this classes is considered a _Scope_.
+Each of these classes is considered a _Scope_.
 The logic of your game will be implemented by subclassing the necessary scope and adding your own custom logic.

 Your game is defined by registering your top-level Scope with the `modelservices.games.game` decorator.

-Inside any Scope, you can make any method callable from javascript by decorating it with the `modelservice.games.register` decorator.
+Inside any Scope, you can make any method that returns a value callable from javascript by decorating it with the `modelservice.games.register` decorator.
 Similarly, you can use the `modelservice.games.subscribe` decorator to subscribe any method to a topic:

 ```python